woowclub/iframe-integration/Integration/README.md

 {
   "type": "add_to_cart",
-  "source": "...", // (optional) for advanced tracking the value of the "&source=..." query parameter is forwarded here "setId": "234", // if this is a set, the ID of the set otherwise undefined "items": [
+  "source": "...", // (optional) for advanced tracking the value of the "&source=..." query parameter is forwarded here "set_id": "234", // if this is a set, the ID of the set otherwise undefined "items": [
     {
       "id": "123",